Bo-Liu-TUM/EncodingNet/cifar-models/README.md

 ## Get Started with Google Colab <a href="https://colab.research.google.com/github/chenyaofo/pytorch-cifar-models/blob/master/colab/start_on_colab.ipynb" target="_parent"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a>

 **Train Models**: Open the notebook to train the models from scratch on CIFAR10/100.
-It will takes several hours depend on the complexity of the model and the allocated GPU type.
+It will take several hours depend on the complexity of the model and the allocated GPU type.

 **Test Models**: Open the notebook to measure the validation accuracy on CIFAR10/100 with pretrained models.
 It will only take about few seconds.